Cool Patrol: Crew and production

 In addition to Roach as producer and engineer, the production crew included Eric Palmquist as additional engineer, Thom Flowers as mixing engineer, and Randy Merrill as mastering engineer.
 "Cool Patrol" and "Courtship of the Mermaid" were produced by Jim Arsenault, who had produced the band's two previous Under the Covers albums, and Dave Dominguez; they were mixed by Steel Panther producer Jay Ruston, who was assisted by Jack Douglass.
 Shortly after the release, Avidan stated "It’s the proudest I’ve ever been of anything we’ve done.
 It sounds like a real band.
 It doesn’t seem like too much to ask, but it’s a big deal to us."

-Canadian band Tupper Ware Remix Party performed as the backup band on the album, as they did on the previous two albums; it was the first original Ninja Sex Party album to feature them.
+Canadian band TWRP performed as the backup band on the album, as they did on the previous two albums; it was the first original Ninja Sex Party album to feature them.
 Other guests include Panic! at the Disco session member Kenneth "Kenny" Harris performing a guitar solo on "Orgy for One", and Bob Reynolds and Rashawn Ross performing saxophone and trumpet respectively on "Smooth Talkin'".